 Frijoles de la Olla

-- Pour the drained beans into a large pot.
-Add enough water to reach 3 inches over the beans.
+Pour the drained beans into a large pot.
+Add enough water to reach 3 inches over the beans, about 2 liters.
 Bring to a boil over medium-high heat.
 Cover and simmer until the beans are tender, about 3 - 4 hours, adding more hot water as the beans absorb liquid.
 Every pot is different and so check your beans after 2 hours.
 Most take 3 - 4 hours but I have a pot I love to cook my beans in because it only takes 2 hours.

-- Beans can be refrigerated for (5) days.
+- Beans can be refrigerated for up to 5 days.

 Calories: 83kcal | Carbohydrates: 15g | Protein: 5g | Fat: 1g | Saturated Fat: 1g | Sodium: 1mg | Potassium: 255mg | Fiber: 5g | Sugar: 1g | Vitamin C: 1mg | Calcium: 26mg | Iron: 1mg